dokipen/express-endpoint/README.md

 ### middleware(selected)

-endpoint.middleware(selected) returns an `Array` of middleware for the endpoint object.
-By default this included the `render` and `params` middleware.
+`endpoint.middleware(selected)` returns an `Array` of middleware for the `Endpoint`.
+This included the `render` and `params` middleware by default.

-The render middleware adds a `renderEndpointData(payload)` function to the response object.
+The `render` middleware adds a `renderEndpointData(payload)` function to the `res` object.
 The function will render an `Object` in the appropriate format according to the `Accept` header.

-The params middleware is the meat of endpoint.
-It is where the parameters and rules used to parse the request.
-It adds a `endpointParams` field to the requests object that contains the parsed parameters.
+The `params` middleware is the meat of `Endpoint`.
+It is where the parameters and rules are used to parse the request.
+It adds an `endpointParams` field to the `req` object that contains the parsed parameters.

 ## Catalog

-Catalog is used to render the documentation for all endpoints.
-It is called via the module property function catalog(opts).
+Catalog is used to render the documentation for all `Endpoint`s.
+It is called via the module property function `catalog(opts)`.
 It takes a single options parameter that is an object containing the following properties.

-  * endpoints    - Endpoint objects to catalog.
+  * endpoints    - Endpoint objects to catalog. (required)
   * view         - The name of the doc template.
+There is a default.
   * stylesheets  - Stylesheet URIs to inject into the views.
+There are defaults.

+## Middleware

+In addition to the `Endpoint` middleware, there are two general middlewares.

+### errorHandler

+This handler will render any parsing/validation errors for request parameters, according to the `Accept` header.

+    var errorHandler = require('express-endpoint').middleware.errorHandler;

+    app.use(errorHandler());

+*note* _This would be better if it were part of the Endpoint middleware, but the current version of express doesn't support URL specifice errorHandler middleware._

+### static

+This handler provides the default `express-endpoint` static content.

+    var static = require('express-endpoint').middleware.static;

+    app.use(static());

-## ParameterS
+## Parameters

 Parameters are defined as an object with the following parameters.

   * name         - The name of the parameter.
-  * rules        - An array of rules for the parameter.
+  * rules        - An array of `String` rules for the parameter.
   * description  - A detailed description of the parameter.

 Rules are specified as strings, with a single optional parameter.
 The rule